masum184e/handbook/git.md

 1. **System Level**

    - Applies to all users and repositories on the computer.
    - Stored in: `C:\Program Files\Git\etc\gitconfig` (Windows).

 2. **Global-level**

    - Applies to all repositories for the current user.
    - Stored in: `~/.gitconfig` or `~/.config/git/config`.

-3. Local-level
+3. **Local-level**

    - Specific to a single repository.
    - Stored in: `.git/config` inside the repository.

+**📌 Note:**

+- Local configurations override global configurations.
+- Global configurations override system configurations.

 ### Commands